-Gain an advanced degree that will enable you to work with adults in educational settings, as well as allow you to contribute to new knowledge in the field of adult learning.
+Gain an advanced degree that will enable you to work with adults in educational settings, and allow you to contribute new knowledge to the field of adult learning.

 Study with experienced educators and other professionals who want to

 make a difference in the field of adult learning.
 This program will enable you to bring new knowledge and expertise

 to your work with adult learning, whether it be in business, community

 college, higher education, health care, community and social services,